 28 At the author's time, two calendars were known: the Hebrew luni-solar calendar in which 42 months lasted 1,239 days (21 days less than 1,260) and the sectarian (Essene) 364-day solar calendar in which 42 months lasted 1,274 days (14 days more than 1,260).
 The expression "time, two times and half-a-time", cited at Rev 12,14 and meaning 'three and a half years', informs us exactly which calendar the author had in mind.
 By evoking the time of persecution under the tyrannical "little horn" of Daniel (Dan 7,23-25; 12,7), this expression corresponds to the 42-month reign of the beast, which therefore lasts three and a half years.
-Under the Hebrew luni-solar calendar, three and a half years contained at least 43 months, due to the 'intercalated' month added every 2-3 years.
-The author was therefore guided by the sectarian 364-day solar calendar in which 42 months were equal to 31⁄2 years and 1,274 days.
+Under the Hebrew luni-solar calendar,

-the power to destroy their enemies (11,5 and 13,7).
+1,260 days cannot take place during the 42-month reign of the sea-beast, as they are adversaries of each other, and both the prophets and the sea-beast have the power to destroy their enemies (11,5 and 13,7).
 If the mission of the two prophets and the reign of the beast were concurrent, they would quickly degenerate into mortal combat, but instead the text notes: "whenever they finish their witnessing, the beast that is coming up out of the abyss will make war against them and overcome them and kill them" (11,7), which is to say that the mission of the two prophets for 1,260 days comes first and is then followed by the reign of the beast for 42 months.
 These two temporal expressions refer to two different but consecutive time periods of more or less the same duration, which together add up to seven years and provide a clear temporal structure to this end-time prophecy.
 Moreover, the 42-month reign of the beast is terminated at the final battle and the second coming of Christ (16,12-16; 19,11-21), so the seven-year period is indeed a final 'week of years', or septennium (cf. Dan 9,24-27).